Baltimore Police Historical Timeline

 1912 - The first Women Officer was hired under the title of Policewomen was Mary S. Harvey, EOD of June 19, 1912 her hiring was followed by that of Margaret B. Eagleston July 22, 1912 (interesting side note on March 28, 1925 the Baltimore Sun reports - Two female members of department given first lesson in pistol shooting.
 They were Miss Margaret B. Eagleston and Mrs. Mary J. Bruff - A few days later Mrs. Mary Harvey, Miss Eva Aldridge and Ms. Mildred Campbell were also trained.
 So basically the first two woman officers hired by the BPD weren't trained in firearms until they had been on the force for 13 years!)

 1912 - April 4 1912 John B A Wheltle, Peter E Tome, and Morris A Soper

 1912 - May 6 1912 Morris A Soper, Daniel C Ammidon, and Alfred S Niles

 1912 - Morris A. Soper, was one of our Baltimore City Police Commissioner from 1912-1913

-1912/13 - The Baltimore police goes from Horse Draw "Patty" Wagons to morized wagons.
-Oddly enough our first motorized wagons were manufactored by the same builder.
+1912/13 - The Baltimore police goes from Horse Draw "Patty" Wagons to motorized wagons.
+Oddly enough our first motorized wagons were manufactured by the same builder.

 1913 - The Police Academy was established.